AtomDB/pyatomdb/pyatomdb/README.txt

 December 13th 2022
 Fixed(?) issues with curl library
 Corrected bug with return_spectrum leading to overestimate in E-E brems of ~20%

+0.10.13
+February 6th 2023
+Another attempt to fix issues with curl library